LUXIMO® ON FARM: David Hurn

 Black-grass

-Black-grass hasn’t been a huge problem but it is ‘a problem’ on the farm.
+Black-grass pressure isn’t as high as on some farms, but any weed count poses a significant threat.
 “We used to grow potatoes which meant the rotation was wider and, with few effective chemical options, black-grass has become an increasing issue,” explains David.

 “We’re using a wide range of cultural tools in combination with chemical options to a keep a lid on the issue as best we can.
 It’s a continuing war of attrition.”